MrClassicT/bibla/README.md

 The first character of a rule id refers to a rules category, e.g. `E` for issues with entry values, `T` for textual issues with the `.bib` file, etc.
+**NOTE: The following does not work yet due to having a fixed set ignore in the general config, this will be fixed!** - May 18th, 2024
 You can specify which rules to check by using `--select` or `--ignore`.
 Wildcards are allowed. `--select` will only enable the specified rules, disabling all other rules, while `--ignore` will disable all rules except the ones specified.
 `--select` and `--ignore` may not be specified simultaneously.